When I’m not training, I’m teaching English, and one recent news story has dominated the conversation in many of my classrooms recently.

-If you’re a frequent reader of Under the Ropes, you may be aware that when I’m not training, I’m teaching English.
-In many of my recent classes, my students and I have been discussing the Koh Tao murder case, in which two British tourists, David Miller and Hannah Witheridge, were brutally murdered.
-The case has been the focus of a huge amount of media attention since it happened on the 15th September, due both to the shocking nature of the crime, the seemingly quiet and idyllic island on which it took place and the apparently shambolic way it has been handled by Thai police.
+My students and I have been discussing the Koh Tao murder case, in which two British tourists, David Miller and Hannah Witheridge, were brutally beaten to death.
+Hannah had also been raped prior to her murder.
+The case has been the focus of a huge amount of media attention since it happened on the 15th September, due both to the shocking nature of the crime, the seemingly idyllic island on which it took place and the shambolic way it has been handled by Thai police.
 It’s sent shockwaves through the expat community of Thailand, with many following the case very closely.
-I am one of those, and have been scouring the internet daily for new developments since news of the murder first broke.
+I’m one of those followers, and have been scouring the internet daily for new developments since news of the murders first broke.

-The media in Thailand often release images that would never make it into the public eye back home.
-Stories of fatal accidents are often accompanied by uncensored pictures.
+Thai media often release images that would never make it into the public eye back home, and stories of fatal accidents are often accompanied by uncensored pictures.
 I’m often shocked when I scroll through my Facebook news feed and stumble upon various gory images, which some of my Thai friends, students and co-workers seem to have no problem with sharing.
 Another example of this was the July case of a 13-year old girl who was raped on an overnight train and thrown out of the window while the train was moving, being subsequently killed by the fall.
 The girl’s killer was sentenced to death on Tuesday.
 Her naked body was found in the bushes a few days after she was killed, a photo of which ended up on my Facebook news feed.
 Needless to say, it both sickened and saddened me to have come across it.
-The poor girl had already been raped and killed.
+This was a child who had been raped and killed.
 Could we give her no dignity even after her death?
 It feels to me as if viewing photos such as these is a form of continued abuse of the victims and is extremely insensitive not only to them but also their families.
 It has been said that the photos of Hannah and David were leaked by police officers who posted them on their personal Facebook pages, just one of the many unfathomable things about the continuous farce of an investigation into their deaths, which is still underway.
 Even when it was first reported, Thai news outlets released the names of the victims before their families had been informed of their deaths.
-I could write for days about the whole saga, but it would detract from the original purpose of this post.
-Instead, I’ll direct you to a very interesting and well-written article by an ex-resident of Koh Tao, which talks about the island’s crime scene in the context of the murders.
-The handling of the case by Thai police also prompted this article by the Bangkok Post, which describes other ‘botched investigations’ of murdered foreigners in Thailand.
+The handling of the case by Thai police prompted an article by the Bangkok Post describing other botched investigations of murdered foreigners in Thailand.

-While the images I’ve already mentioned were shared via social media, similar material even can be found in national newspapers.
-After American actor David Carradine was found dead in a Bangkok hotel room in 2009, his naked body hanging in a closet, Thai Rath published a picture of how he was found.
-This caused outrage among his family members, who threatened legal action against the news outlet.
-Also in 2009, a 14-year old boy from the Isle of Man was tragically killed at a Pattaya water park after being sucked into the pumping system.
+While the images I’ve already mentioned were shared via social media, similar material can even be found in national newspapers.
+After American actor David Carradine was found dead in a Bangkok hotel room in 2009, his naked body hanging in a closet, Thai Rath published a picture of the scene.
+His family were outraged, and threatened legal action against the news outlet.
+In 2009, a 14-year old boy from the Isle of Man was tragically killed at a Pattaya water park after being sucked into the pumping system.
 A Thai camera crew arrived on the scene to film his body as it was discovered, which caused his father to lash out.
 He was subsequently ordered to pay compensation.
 Last year, a story emerged of a 12-year old Burmese girl who was freed from a life of slavery and torture.
 She was made to show the scars on her body in a room full of Thai policemen and photographers, half-naked with her chest bare.
-Of course, pictures subsequently circulated through the media.
+Pictures subsequently circulated through the media.
 If that wasn’t enough, a full video of a murder actually taking place was shown on Channel 3 last year, after CCTV captured footage of a man shooting his fiancée and mother in a shop in Chon Buri.
 The footage of two people being murdered was shown in its entirety, yet the gun was blurred out.
-So, censorship does exist, but not as we know it.
-There seems to be very little logic to it, with cigarettes and alcoholic drinks often being blurred on out Thai soap operas on TV, while gory photos of real-life situations are freely available for viewing.
-Speaking of Thai soap operas, Prime Minister Prayuth Chan-Ocha recently blamed them for violence and divisions in Thai society and called for better stories to be written, even mentioning that he would write them himself if need be.

-It was my exposure to the horrific pictures of the Koh Tao victims that sparked this post.
-Of course, the sharing of this kind of material is certainly not something that is unique to Thailand only, but my experience with it is something that reminds me of the many the differences between here and home.
-Perhaps the fact that pictures that some of us would never dream of showing publicly are shown regularly in the mainstream media causes an element of desensitization to such things, hence an unperturbed reaction when faced with more of such material.
-On the other hand, I’m not used to being exposed to such gruesome images, so I would obviously react in a much different way.
+The public sharing of gory material is certainly not something that’s unique to Thailand, but my experience with it reminds me of the many the differences between here and home.
+While some people here may be somewhat desensitized by an exposure to images of death, my reaction is one of shock.
+This could also be a symptom of different cultures viewing death in different ways.
 This is something that Sylvie von Duuglas-Ittu wrote about in a recent post of hers, The Hard Life of Dogs in Thailand.
 She wrote about how a dog was run over and almost killed by a truck, the reaction to which from the Thai owners was rather nonchalant in comparison to her own.
 It’s a rather awful story, but she told it beautifully.
 At the end, she wrote: